drupol/master-thesis/src/thesis/2-reproducibility.typ

 information, such as a commit ID, helps reproduce a build by facilitating the retrieval of an identical source code version.
 Nevertheless, the efficacy of commit IDs as reproducibility anchors remains debatable.
 These identifiers may frequently be unavailable at the time of build.
-It is essential to recognize that `git`, a distributed version control system designed to handle everything from small to very large projects with speed and efficiency, metadata, including commit IDs, is not an intrinsic element of the source code.
+It is important to recognise that `git`, a distributed version control system designed for projects of all sizes with speed and efficiency, treats metadata, including commit IDs, as separate from the source code itself.
 Instead, it is part of the version control system in use. `git` allows multiple developers to work together on the same project simultaneously, providing a robust system for tracking changes, version history, and collaboration.
 However, the potential for easy substitution of one version control system for another renders reliance on such ephemeral metadata a precarious foundation for software reproducibility.

 In scenarios where a version number is necessary, it can be derived from a dedicated file, such as a changelog or eventually provided through an